talisainen/Scriptor-Jekyll-Theme/_posts/2024-12-17-TILK-shaping-the-future-of-it-college-thesis-project.md

 •	Clarity and objectivity in evaluation criteria.
 Suggestions were made to make the thesis assessment process more consistent and transparent.

-{% include image_caption.html imageurl="images/2024-12-17-Tilk3.jpg" caption="Research group is generating fresh ideas"%}
+{% include image_caption.html imageurl="images/2024-12-17-Tilk3.jpg" caption="Research group is generating fresh ideas" %}

 {% include image_caption.html imageurl="images/2024-12-17-Tilk6.jpg" caption="Project manager Janika Leoste and associate professor Tarmo Robal were the moderators of the event" %}